 Invest in counseling or coaching to help you put healthy habits in place that will keep your relationship healthy and thriving.

 Even if you have tried counseling before and felt it was a waste of time, you can’t afford to give up.
 I know from personal experience that it works.
 Read my story here.

 *******For Part 2 of this blog post click here.

-For more free resources and info on how to get help with this situation, visit our coaching site at www.engagewithlove.com You can download the free ebook that gives a much more detailed list of what to do when your spouse wants a divorce and you don’t or buy the Re-Engage Toolkit that will teach you exactly how to save your marriage!
+For more free resources and info on how to get help with this situation, visit The Marriage Place.
+You can download a free ebook Marriage Rescue: 5 Tips for When Your Spouse Wants Out that gives a much more detailed list of what to do when your spouse wants a divorce and you don’t.
+Or, you can buy the full toolkit, Marriage Rescue: Tools for When Your Spouse Wants Out that will teach you exactly how to save your marriage!